yret1/timerinl-mning/README.md

-## A Simple timer for schoolsubmission
+## A Simple timer for the course UX/UI Advancement

 ***Live Link : https://timerinl-mning.vercel.app/***